mdingena/att-client/docs/Config.md

 - Defaults to 110 minutes.

 This option configures the time period between WebSocket migrations.
 Alta use AWS WebSockets, which have a maximum lifespan of 120 minutes.

+## `Config.webSocketMigrationRetryDelay`

+- `<number>` Time in milliseconds.
+- Defaults to 10 seconds.

+This option configures the delay before a failed WebSocket migration is retried.

 ## `Config.webSocketPingInterval`